lmcrean/exam-questions-live-feedback/docs/workflows.md

 **How it works**:
 - **Same-repo PRs**: Deploy automatically (no approval needed)
-- **Fork PRs (first-time contributors)**: GitHub requires maintainer approval before workflow runs
+- **Fork PRs (all contributors)**: Use GitHub Environments for deployment protection
-- **Fork PRs (returning contributors)**: Deploy automatically (approval only needed once)
+  - First commit requires maintainer approval
+  - All subsequent commits to the same PR auto-deploy
+  - No repeated approvals needed for follow-up commits

+**GitHub Environment Configuration**:
+The workflow uses the `preview-deployments` environment to control access:
+- Environment must be configured with required reviewers (repository maintainers)
+- Provides one-time approval per PR
+- Subsequent commits trigger automatic deployment
+- Better security and audit trail than label-based approach

 **For ALL PRs (same-repo and forks)**:
 - ✅ Full deployment preview with all tests
 - 📝 Deployment URLs posted to PR automatically
 - 🔄 Same deployment experience for everyone
+- 🔐 One-time approval, then automatic for follow-up commits

 **Maintainer Workflow for Fork PRs**:
 1. Fork contributor opens PR
-2. GitHub shows "Workflow awaiting approval" in Actions tab
+2. Workflow runs authorization check automatically
-3. Review the PR code changes
+3. For external contributors: Review the PR code changes
-4. Click "Approve and run"
-5. Deployment happens automatically
+4. Add the `deploy-preview` label to authorize deployment
+5. First deployment requires environment approval (click "Review deployments" in Actions)
+6. **All subsequent commits automatically deploy** - no additional approval needed
-6. Future PRs from same contributor auto-deploy (no approval needed)
+7. New PRs from the same contributor still require approval (per-PR, not per-contributor)

 **Deployment Flow** (all PRs via `deploy-branch-preview.yml`):
 1. **Fork PRs only**: Wait for maintainer approval (first-time contributors)